The IP Strategy Summit: Texas

 John Lynn co-leads Kirkland’s Technology & IP Transactions Practice and heads the practice on the West Coast out of the Bay Area office and in Texas out of the Austin office.
 John is on the forefront of understanding the complex relationships between intellectual property and technology, on the one hand, and business matters and risk, on the other hand.

-Emma works on a wide variety of transactions in which intellectual property, information technology and data privacy play a key role, including mergers and acquisitions, divestitures, private equity investments, financings and secured lending, bankruptcies and restructurings.
-Emma also assists clients with a wide range of commercial contract negotiations, such as joint ventures and strategic alliances; intellectual property and technology transfers and licences; service agreements (including transitional service arrangements); development and collaboration agreements; data transfer and sharing arrangements; and supply and distribution agreements.
+Emma works closely with the firm wide Corporate Practice on a variety of transactions in which intellectual property, information technology and data privacy play a key role, including mergers and acquisitions, divestitures, private equity investments, financings and secured lending, bankruptcies and restructurings.
+Emma also assists clients in connection with joint ventures and strategic alliances; intellectual property and technology transfers and licences; service agreements (including transitional service arrangements); development and collaboration agreements; data transfer and sharing arrangements; and other commercial contracts (such as supply and distribution agreements).
+Emma’s practice is varied and her experience covers the full spectrum of intellectual property and technology related work, from patents, data and designs, to trade marks, copyright and software, most notably in complex, high-value M&A transactions and private equity investments.

-In addition, Emma routinely counsels clients on data protection compliance, AI and cybersecurity laws (including with regard to the EU and UK General Data Protection Regulation and the EU AI Act) and brings EU experience to Kirkland’s Cybersecurity & Data Privacy Practice.
+In addition, Emma counsels clients on data protection compliance (including with regard to the EU General Data Protection Regulation) and brings EU experience to Kirkland’s Cybersecurity & Data Privacy Practice.
+Prior to joining Kirkland, Emma was a lawyer at Clifford Chance LLP, London, where she also trained.

 Daisy Darvall is a technology & IP transactions partner in the New York and Austin offices of Kirkland & Ellis LLP.
 She advises leading global private equity firms and strategic clients on a wide variety of commercial transactions involving intellectual property and technology, and has acted as a key advisor on some of the largest global technology deals in recent years.
 Daisy is highly experienced in a broad range of issues that arise in general corporate transactions, including private equity, mergers and acquisitions, joint ventures, equity and debt financing transactions and commercial agreements.